 This research project attempts to demonstrate extracting intents from dynamic and noisy video streams (see RQ1).
-There must exist measurements of the inference accuracy and the extent to which the scene contains noise.
+A measure of the inference accuracy and the extent to which the scene contains noise must exist.
 Unity offers several rendering effects for smoke, fog, reflections, and lighting.
-Controls exist for adjusting these effects and their enablement strength between zero to one hundred percent.
+Controls exist to adjust these effects and their enablement strength between zero and one hundred percent.
 This analysis is appropriate as it assesses the research questions directly.